 - Warehouse Associate

 In this role, you’ll handle product unloading, sorting, restocking, and preparing store shipments.
-The job is physical and requires lifting and being on your feet for most of the shift.
-It works well for someone who wants full-time hours without working directly with customers. - Forklift Operator
+The job is physical and requires lifting and being on your feet for most of the shift. - Forklift Operator

 These employees are certified to operate heavy machinery used in moving pallets and large deliveries.
-If you’re already licensed or willing to train, this is a great step up from basic warehouse roles and usually pays more. - Inventory Control Specialist
+If you’re already licensed or willing to train, this is a great step up from basic warehouse roles. - Inventory Control Specialist

 Corporate & Remote Roles